 Over the weekend, I had the pleasure of reading through two very different student publications; they were both wonderful reminders of the creative work happening behind the scenes at SCS.

 There is no doubt that being 15 months into the COVID-19 pandemic, one might assume from the title that this blog is about the ongoing global health crisis.
+However, in addition to COVID-19,

 In celebration of Asian Heritage Month and in order to provide an opportunity for the SCS community to learn more about the history and experiences of Canadians of Asian descent,